 - Pick up your prescriptions: Begin taking your antibiotic the day of surgery.
 Take all your regular medications as prescribed by your physician, unless otherwise instructed.

 - Antibiotics: It is advised to take an over-the-counter probiotic to help prevent intestinal upset.
-For women taking birth control pills, please be aware that oral anitbiotics may interfere with oral Be advised to use supplemental methods of contraception until you have finished taking your antibiotics.
+For women taking birth control pills, please be aware that oral antibiotics may interfere with oral contraceptives.
+Be advised to use supplemental methods of contraception until you have finished taking your antibiotics.

 - Stock up on soft foods: Scrambled eggs, yogurt, apple sauce, ice cream, oatmeal, pasta, soup, tuna or chicken salad, and meal replacement shakes are ideal.
 Avoid foods that are spicy, acidic, hard or crunchy.
 Allow hot food to cool before eating.
 If you are unsure how to plan post-operative meals for your particular procedure, call us for advice.

 - Clear your schedule for 2-3 days after surgery: Allow yourself adequate time to recover.
 You may want to take a day off work the day after surgery.
 If you have small children, you may want to arrange for someone to help with child care for the first 24-48 hours.
 Do not plan any trips that will require you to leave the city for a week after surgery.
 Get plenty of rest and resume normal activities as you are comfortable.
 You should not perform any vigorous exercise or activities for at least 2 days following your procedure.

 - Dress comfortably: Wear loose-fitting comfortable clothing.
 Avoid wearing heavy make-up.
 Feel free to bring your iPod or MP3 player to listen to during your procedure.